Diagnostic tests include:

-If you suspect ketoacidosis, check your urine for excess ketones with an over-the-counter ketones test kit.
-If you have large amounts of ketones in your urine, call your doctor right away or seek emergency care.
-Also, call your doctor if you have vomited more than once and you have ketones in your urine.
+If you suspect ketoacidosis, check the urine for excess ketones with an over-the-counter ketones test kit.
+If you have large amounts of ketones in the urine, call your provider right away or seek emergency care.
+Also, call your provider if you have vomited more than once and you have ketones in the urine.

 Lifestyle and home remedies

-Careful management of type 1 diabetes can reduce your risk of serious — even life-threatening — complications.
+Careful management of type 1 diabetes can lower your risk of serious — even life-threatening — complications.
 Consider these tips:

 - Make a commitment to manage your diabetes.
 Take your medications as recommended.
 Learn all you can about type 1 diabetes.
 Make healthy eating and physical activity part of your daily routine.
-Establish a relationship with a diabetes educator, and ask your health care team for help.
+Establish a relationship with a diabetes educator.
+Ask your health care team for help.

 - Schedule a yearly physical exam and regular eye exams.
 Your regular diabetes checkups aren't meant to replace yearly physicals or routine eye exams.
-During the physical, your doctor will look for any diabetes-related complications, as well as screen for other medical problems.
-Your eye care specialist will check for signs of retinal damage, cataracts and glaucoma.
+During the physical, your provider will look for any diabetes-related complications.
+Your provider will also look for other medical problems.
+Your eye care specialist will check for signs of eye complications, such as retina damage, cataracts and glaucoma.

 Keep your vaccinations up to date.
-High blood sugar can weaken your immune system.
+High blood sugar can weaken the immune system.
 Get a flu shot every year.
-Your doctor will likely recommend the pneumonia vaccine, too.
+Your provider will likely recommend the pneumonia vaccine, too.
 They may also recommend getting the COVID-19 vaccine.

-The Centers for Disease Control and Prevention (CDC) recommends hepatitis B vaccination if you haven't previously been vaccinated against hepatitis B and you're an adult ages 19 to 59 with type 1 or type 2 diabetes.
-The CDC advises vaccination as soon as possible after diagnosis with type 1 or type 2 diabetes.
-If you are age 60 or older and have diabetes and haven't previously received the vaccine, talk to your doctor about whether it's right for you.
+The Centers for Disease Control and Prevention (CDC) recommends hepatitis B vaccination if you haven't had it before and you're an adult between the ages of 19 and 59 years with type 1 or type 2 diabetes.
+The CDC recommends vaccination as soon as possible after diagnosis with type 1 or type 2 diabetes.
+If you are age 60 or older and have diabetes and haven't received the vaccine, talk to your provider about whether it's right for you.

-- If you smoke or use other forms of tobacco, ask your doctor to help you quit.
-Smoking increases your risk of diabetes complications, including heart attack, stroke, nerve damage and kidney disease.
-Talk to your doctor about ways to stop smoking or to stop using other types of tobacco.
+- If you smoke or use other forms of tobacco, ask your provider to help you quit.
+Smoking increases your risk of diabetes complications.
+These include heart attack, stroke, nerve damage and kidney disease.
+Talk to your provider about ways to stop smoking or to stop using other types of tobacco.

 - If you drink alcohol, do so responsibly.
-Alcohol can cause either high or low blood sugar, depending on how much you drink and if you eat at the same time.
+Alcohol can cause either high or low blood sugar.
+It depends on how much you drink and if you eat at the same time.
 If you choose to drink, do so only in moderation and always with a meal.
 Check your blood sugar levels before going to sleep.

 - Take stress seriously.
-The hormones your body may produce in response to prolonged stress may prevent insulin from working properly, which can stress and frustrate you even more.
-Take a step back, and set some limits.
+The hormones the body produces when you're under long-term stress may prevent insulin from working properly.
+This can stress and frustrate you even more.
+Take a step back and set some limits.
 Prioritize your tasks.
-Learn relaxation techniques.
+Learn ways to relax.
 Get plenty of sleep.

 Coping and support

-Diabetes can affect your emotions both directly and indirectly.
-Poorly controlled blood sugar can directly affect your emotions by causing behavior changes, such as irritability.
-There may be times you feel resentful about your diabetes.
+Diabetes can affect emotions both directly and indirectly.
+Poorly controlled blood sugar can directly affect emotions by causing behavior changes, such as irritability.
+There may be times when you resent your diabetes.

-People with diabetes have an increased risk of depression and diabetes-related distress, which may be why many diabetes specialists regularly include a social worker or psychologist as part of their diabetes care team.
+People living with diabetes have an increased risk of depression and diabetes-related distress.
+Many diabetes specialists regularly include a social worker or psychologist as part of their diabetes care team.

-You may find that talking to other people with type 1 diabetes is helpful.
-Support groups are available both online and in person.
-Group members often know about the latest treatments and tend to share their own experiences or helpful information, such as where to find carbohydrate counts for your favorite takeout restaurant.
+You may find that it helps to talk to other people with type 1 diabetes.
+Online and in-person support groups are available.
+Group members often know about the latest treatments.
+They may also share their own experiences or helpful information.
+For example, they may share where to find carbohydrate counts for your favorite takeout restaurant.

-If you're interested in a support group, your doctor may be able to recommend one in your area.
-Or you can visit the websites of the American Diabetes Association (ADA) or the Juvenile Diabetes Research Foundation (JDRF) for support group information and to check out local activities for people with type 1 diabetes.
+If you're interested in a support group, your provider may be able to recommend one in your area.
+Or you can visit the websites of the American Diabetes Association (ADA) or the Juvenile Diabetes Research Foundation (JDRF).
+These sites may list support group information and local activities for people with type 1 diabetes.
 You can also reach the ADA at 800-DIABETES (800-342-2383) or JDRF at 800-533-CURE (800-533-2873).

 Preparing for your appointment

-After diagnosis, you'll need close medical follow-up until your blood sugar level stabilizes.
-A doctor who specializes in hormonal disorders (endocrinologist) generally coordinates diabetes care.
+After diagnosis, you'll need close medical follow-up until your blood sugar level is stable.
+A provider who specializes in hormonal disorders (endocrinologist) usually works with other specialists on diabetes care.
 Your health care team will likely include: